praxis/praxis-site/original_praxis1_reference_docs/reference/requests.md

 examples of that in the `bulk_create` action of the [Instances](https://github.com/rightscale/praxis/blob/master/spec/spec_app/design/resources/instances.rb) resource definition.
 .

+TODO: use example here rather than a link??

 ## Action

 Request instances also provides an `action` method which you can use to